 Christmas is mostly a time of spending as opposed to saving.
 The reason for which businesses rake up sales as compared to the most part of the year.
-It is reasonable to spend during the season but over-spending should be prohibited.
+It is reasonable to spend during the festive season, but over-spending should be prohibited.

 It is far easier if you are single and don’t have a family yet.
 In order to avoid overspending and having debts at the beginning of next year, just have a plan.
 Many people tend to spend more money than they have.
 Sometimes they even go to the extent of borrowing to sustain themselves throughout the festive season.
 This is beyond any pardon!
 Only spend money that you have on things that you have planned and budgeted for.